TurboVNC/turbovnc/BUILDING.md

 [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 iscc.exe should be in your `PATH`.

-If building the Java TurboVNC Viewer, a custom JRE based on OpenJDK can be included in the Windows installer package by setting the `TVNC_INCLUDEJRE` CMake variable to `1`.
-If this variable is not set, then the Java TurboVNC Viewer will rely on a separate installation of Oracle Java or OpenJDK.
+A custom JRE based on OpenJDK can be included in the Windows installer package by setting the `TVNC_INCLUDEJRE` CMake variable to `1`.
+If this variable is not set, then the TurboVNC Viewer will rely on a separate installation of Oracle Java or OpenJDK.
 OpenJDK must be used when including a custom JRE, in order to avoid legal restrictions regarding the redistribution of Oracle JDK components.